 Most sales reps give up too soon.
-Data shows that it often takes five or more touchpoints to get a response, but the average rep stops after just two.
+Data shows it often takes five or more touchpoints to get a response, but the average rep stops after just two.
 Why?
 Because manual follow-up is a grind.
 It’s hard to remember who to contact and what to say.
 A systematic approach changes everything.
-It turns follow-up from a chore into a strategy.
-This guide will teach you how to use Gmail templates for sales follow-ups with merge fields, creating a reliable cadence that keeps you top-of-mind and helps you close deals that other reps would have abandoned.
+Using templates in Gmail is a solid first step, but to truly scale, you need more.
+This guide shows you how to set up a simple multi-step sequence in Gmail and what defines the best tool for team-wide sales templates in Gmail.
+It's time to turn follow-up from a chore into a strategy that closes deals.

 Key Takeaways